EleazarRosete/FinalProject/README.md

 > ## **Instructions**

 **TO-DO ORGANIZER!**

+Starts by asking the user to Log in the system.

-    - 1. sign in
+    - 1. Sign in
-    - 2. register
+    - 2. Register
-    - 0. exit
+    - 0. Exit
 - Select Register to make an account if you don't have one.

 - Select Sign in if you'd already have an account.

-The system will ask you if you want to add task or not
+The system will ask you if you want to add task or not.

+    - Do you want to Add Task?
-    - yes
+        - 1. Yes
-    - no
+        - 2. No

-If you choose "No", An overview of the system will showup with different option to choose.
+- If you choose "No", An overview of the system will showup with different option to choose.

-If you choose "Yes", An overview will also showup but, it will show the task you input.
+- If you choose "Yes", you'll enter a task and the system will ask you again if you want to add task.

+Then options will show to help you organize the task.

-  - Options :
+    - Options:
       - 1. Add Task
       - 2. Do Task
       - 3. Finished Task
       - 4. Show User Info
       - 0. Exit

+- If you choose "Add Task" another options to choose whether you want to:

+        - 1. Add a Task
+        - 2. Re-write a Task
+        - 3. Remove a Task

+    - If you choose "Add a Task", you will add more task.
+    - If you choose "Re-write a Task", you will edit a certain task.
+    - If you choose "Delete a Task", you will remove a certain task.

+- If you choose "Do Task", you will choose a task in task list to do it.
+- If you choose "Finished Task", you've finished the task and you want to put it in finished task to gain points and rank up from "Undergraduate to Doctoral".
+- If you choose to "Show User Info", your username, password, gain points, current rank and accomplished task will be displayed.

-And, if you don't want to do or add task anymore you can just exit the program with ease.
+- And, if you don't want to do or add task anymore you can just exit the program with ease.

 - ### [**To-Do Organizer Video Presentation**](https://youtu.be/dp9IYkGYEF0)